The 18th Hussars was a Cavalry Regiment

 As a unit of the 1st Cavalry Division, it will have taken part in the following battles and engagements.

 |The Cavalry Division had no permanent existence before the outbreak of War.
 The units of which it was composed on mobilization were quartered at various stations in England and Ireland, viz:- the 1st Cav.
 Bde., VII.
 Bde., R.H.A., 1st Field Sqd., R.E., 1st Signal Squadron, and No. 1 Signal Troop, at Aldershot; the 2nd Cav.
 Bde. and No. 2 Signal Troop, at Tidworth; the 3rd Cav.
 Bde., II.
 Bde., R.H.A., 4th Field Troop, 4th Cav.
 Bde., and No. 4 Signal Troop, were stationed at Canterbury, Shorncliffe, and London.
 The division crossed to France between the 15th and 18th August, concentrated to the East and South-east of Mauberge between the 18th and 20th August, and began to move forward on the 21st.Throughout the War the 1st Cavalry Division served on the Western Front in France and Belgium, and was engaged in the following operations:-

 |23 and 24 August

 |24 to 05 September

 ||Battle of le Cateau [under II.
 Corps].

 |06 to 09 September

 |12 to 15 September

 |12 October to 02 November

 |BATTLES OF YPRES

-|09 to 13 May||Battle of Frezenberg Ridge [Cav.
+||Battle of Frezenberg Ridge [Cav.
 Corps, until 12 May, then Cav.
 Force, Second Army].

 ||Battle of Bellewaarde Ridge [Cav.
 Corps, Second Army].

 The MG Section was brigaded into the 2nd Cavalry MG Squadron

 The Inter-War Period

-was disbanded and the machine guns were returned to regiments as a Machine Gun Squadron.
+was disbanded and the guns returned to the Cavalry Regiment as a Machine Gun Troop.